Tom MacSweeney

 The RNLI will always remain an independent voluntary service.
 That is according to Anna Classon, RNLI Head of Region, Ireland, who is the first woman to lead the lifeboat organisation in Ireland.
 It is important that the RNLI should always…

-The 'Holy Ground Lady' of Cove Sailing Club Sails in Cork Harbour's Christmas Dinghy Race
+The restored 'Holy Ground Lady' (313) sailing in the Cove Sailing Club Christmas Race in Cork Harbour

 The ‘Holy Ground’ is a legendary part of Cobh, renowned in song and remembered in the Cork Harbour town’s folklore.
 Now the ‘Holy Ground Lady’ is part of Cove Sailing Club, a boat built by local shipwright Mark Richard in…